-COMPLETE ASSIGNMENTS ON TIME Late research papers will be accepted up to 7 days late, but 10% per day will be deducted any copy is late.
-No assignments will be accepted after 7 days (including weekends).
+COMPLETE ASSIGNMENTS ON TIME Late research papers will be accepted up to 7 days late, but 10% per day will be deducted if any copy is late.
+No work will be accepted after 7 days (including weekends).
 Plan ahead to avoid penalties.
 (Because of the flexible deadline for the Communication Assignment, none will be accepted after the start time of the final exam or the first Friday of the exam period, whichever is first.)

-WRITE ALL QUIZZES AND THE FINAL EXAM If you must miss a test due to an extenuating circumstance like severe illness, you must submit the Request For a Make-Up Exam Form, available on Connect, plus appropriate documentation to Dr. Rawn.
-Unless it is an emergency, this form must be submitted at least 7 days before the date of the exam, at which point an alternative individual exam will be arranged.
-In case of emergency, the form must be submitted within 3 days of missing the exam (or as soon as is physically possible).
-If you miss the deadline, or fail to follow through on rescheduling the midterm during the term, you will receive a zero.
+WRITE ALL TESTS AND THE FINAL EXAM If you must miss a test due to an extenuating circumstance like severe illness, you must submit the Request For a Make-Up Exam Form, plus appropriate documentation to Dr. Rawn.
+Unless it is an emergency, this form must be submitted at least 7 days before the test date.
+In case of emergency, the form must be submitted within 3 days of missing the test (or as soon as possible).
+An alternative individual test will then be arranged.
+If you miss the deadline, or fail to follow through on rescheduling the test, you will receive a zero.

-BE PRESENT AT LABS 1, 2, 3, AND THE POSTER SESSION If you are unable to attend any of those meetings, you must submit the Request For Excused Absence Form, available on Connect, to Dr. Rawn.
+BE PRESENT AT ALL LABS AND THE POSTER SESSION If you are unable to attend any of those meetings, you must submit the Request For Excused Absence Form, available on Canvas.
 This form must be submitted at least 10 days before the date of the event.
-In case of emergency, the form must be submitted within 3 days of missing the event (or as soon as is physically possible).
-If your documentation is approved for missing Lab, you will still be responsible for communicating with and contributing to your team but you will not lose points for missing lab.
-If your documentation is approved for missing the poster session, your grade will be re-weighted such that the poster session will count for 0% (instead of 10%) and your APA style paper will count for 35% (instead of 25%).
+In case of emergency, the form must be submitted within 3 days of missing the event (or as soon as possible).
+If your documentation is approved for missing Lab, you will still be responsible for communicating with and contributing to your team but you will not lose points.